dfaker/VR-reversal/README.md

 - You may themn drag and drop videos directly onto your newly created shortcurt to play them.

 # Controls

+When the player is started, you'll be looking straight forwards.
+The video will start at a low resolution, if you'd like more detail press `y` increase the initial preview quality `h` to reduce it again.

 - `y` Increase resolution
 - `h` decrease resolution

+Control the head motions with these keys:

 - `i`,`j`,`k`,`l` look around
 - `u`,`o` roll head
 - `=`,`-` zoom

-- `q` quit
+Or the mouse controls:

 - MouseLook: to look around with the mouse: one click to start, move the mouse to look around and then click again to stop
 - MouseScroll: Zoom in and out

-The video will start at a low resolution, press `y` increase the initial preview quality.
+And finally when  you're done:

+- `q` quit

 # 'Head' Motion Logging
 Your 'head' movements in the video will be logged to a file named `3dViewHistory.txt` this is in the format of ffmpeg commands and looks like: